 While NerveCenter supports monitoring IPv6 networks, it has the following limitations:

-- Communication between the NerveCenter server, the Administrator, and the Client does not support IPv6. - Communication between NerveCenter and network management platforms such as HP Openview does not support IPv6. - The IPSweep alarm does not support IPv6. - When using Perl, commands generated by NerveCenter work with IPv6.
-However, all Perl network packages do not support IPv6.
-For example, get or set commands in the NET::SNMP package do not work with IPv6.
+- Communication between the NerveCenter server, the Administrator, and the Client does not support IPv6. - Communication between NerveCenter and network management platforms does not support IPv6. - The IPSweep alarm does not support IPv6.